arungudelli/python.shiksha/content/fr/tips/check-substring-in-string_python.md

 ```
 From the output, it is clearly visible that our mighty `in` operator stands out above all other methods and hence `in` adds one more time-saving usability into itself.

-So as a python programmer, we should always be aware that `in` can solve many of our searching tasks.
+So as a Python programmer, we should always be aware that `in` can solve many of our searching tasks.

 ## Conclusion